StarShopCr/StarShop-Backend/docs/user-registration.md

 ## Notes

-1. **Role-specific Data**:
+1. **Role-specific Data Validation**:
-   - Buyers must provide `buyerData`
+   - Buyers can only provide `buyerData` (required)
-   - Sellers must provide `sellerData`
+   - Sellers can only provide `sellerData` (required)
-   - The data structure is flexible and can be customized based on your needs
+   - Cross-role data is strictly forbidden and will result in validation errors
+   - **Validation happens at the DTO level** - requests with forbidden data will be rejected entirely

 2. **Authentication**:
    - A JWT token is automatically generated and set as an HttpOnly cookie
    - The token expires in 1 hour by default

 3. **Database**:
-   - The role is stored both in the user entity and in the user_roles table for backward compatibility
+   - The role is stored in the user_roles table as before
    - Location and country are stored as strings
    - Buyer and seller data are stored as JSONB for flexibility